-- To display ports that are members of the multicast group address, click on the MAC address. - 11.
-From the main menu on the left side of the page, select Save Configuration to Flash to permanently save your changes.
+To restore the original group member ports, click Restore.

+- 6. Click Apply. - 7.
+From the main menu on the left side of the page, select Save Settings to Flash to permanently save your changes.

 Storm Control

 This chapter contains a description and configuration procedures for the Storm Control (bandwidth) feature.
 The following topics are discussed: